CODES-group/opyrability/docs/intro.md

 # Citing us

 This initiative has the objective of supporting process systems applications and promoting the dissemination, discussion and improvement of operability approaches and algorithms.
 Information about the developed approaches can be found at reference {cite}`gazzaneo20`.
-Please cite this reference if you use PyPO for your own research.
+Please cite this reference if you use opyrability for your own research.

 ```{eval-rst}